hardbyte/qabot/README.md

 ## Query WikiData

 Use the `-w` flag to query wikidata.
-For best results use a function calling chat model.

 ```bash
 $ qabot -w -q "How many Hospitals are there located in Beijing"
 ```